CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Conflicts in the `project.pbxproj` files are very common when more than one developer is working on the same codebase.
 Besides the build settings for the project, this file contains and tracks files that are included for the compilation.
 It also tracks the targets to which these files belong.
 A typical conflict happens when one developer removes a file from the Xcode's structure while another developer was modifying it in a separate branch.
 This will resolve in a merge conflict in the `pbxproj` file which is very time consuming to fix as the file is using Apple's mystified language no one can understand.

 Since programmers are lazy creatures, it very often also happens that a file removed from an Xcode project still remains in the repository as the file itself was not moved to the trash.
 That could lead to git continuing to track a now unused and undesired file.
-Furthermore, it could also lead to the file being readded to the project by the developer who was modifying it.
+Furthermore, it could also lead to the file being re-added to the project by the developer who was modifying it.

 ### Hello XcodeGen
 Fortunately, in the Apple ecosystem, we can use [xcodegen](https://github.com/yonaskolb/XcodeGen), a program that generates the `pbxproj` file for us based on the well-arranged yaml file.
 In order to use it, we have to first install it via `brew install xcodegen` or via other ways described on its homepage.